FallenVFX/Portfolio/README.md

 ---

 -   **React**

+    -   Petrichor Coffee, e-commerce PERN app for consumer coffee distribution
-  - Employee Scheduler, CRUD app for scheduling and managing employees
+    -   Employee Scheduler, CRUD app for scheduling and managing employees using local storage in the browser
+    -   Flashcards, React app to create topics and quizzes for existing topics to showcase Redux state managment
     -   Appointment Planner, app for creating contacts and scheduling appointments
-  - Flashcards, app for creating topics and quizzes for existing topics
-  - Jammming, where you can add songs to a playlist and save it to your Spotify Account

 -   **JavaScript**

+    -   Find Your Hat, maze-like console game
+    -   Mysterious Organism, console app that generates random DNA strands and analyzes them
     -   JavaScript Calculator W/ GUI
     -   Quote API using Express, serves random quotes along with the author
-  - Find Your Hat, maze-like console game
-  - Mysterious Organism, console app that generates random DNA strands and analyzes them

 -   **HTML & CSS**

-  - Autumn Procurement and Services LLC, landing page and services page for a recent client
+    -   Autumn Procurement and Services LLC, Web page Made on a one day timeline with no style guide as per client needs
-  - Fotomatic, landing page for a fictional camera company
+    -   Fotomatic, landing page for a fictional camera company following an exteral style guide
-  - HTML & CSS page for a Minecraft server
+    -   Prototype website made for a group of gamers that run a modded Minecraft server

 Check back often to see new / updated projects.